-A quiet poem of spiritual reassurance, Todd's "It Is Enough to Enter" was selected by editor Jack Miles to open The Norton Anthology of World Religions, in the setup to his introductory essay, "How to Read This Book."
+A quiet poem of spiritual reassurance, Todd's "It Is Enough to Enter" was selected by editor Jack Miles to open The Norton Anthology of World Religions (2014) in his introductory essay, "How to Read This Book."
+The poem also appears in Miles's later adaptation of the essay in book form, Religion as We Know It: An Origin Story (Norton, 2019).

 It Is Enough to Enter